Second cabinet of Khayreddin Ahdab

-The second cabinet of Khayreddin al-Ahdab was formed on 13 March 1937, and was a national unity government.
+The second cabinet of Lebanon's Prime Minister, Khayreddin al-Ahdab, was formed on 13 March 1937, after the government of his first cabinet, formed two months earlier on 5 January, collapsed. and was a national unity government.
 It won the confidence of the parliament by consensus.
 After the reshuffle following the death of Michel Zakour, the confidence was re-discussed and the next cabinet was announced.